How to Reheat Pizza

 - Set your microwave to 30 percent power.

 - Repeat if necessary.

-Pro Tip: We like to heat up slices in the microwave for 45 seconds and then transfer them to a toaster oven for a crisp crust.
+Pro Tip: I like to heat up slices in the microwave for 45 seconds and then transfer them to a toaster oven for a crisp crust.

 Which is the Best Method?

 Hands down, reheating pizza in the oven is the best way to go (or at least our preferred method).
 While it takes longer than heating on a skillet, it offers a thorough heating of the ingredients and a crispy crust.

 If time is of the essence, consider using the skillet method.
 Cast iron skillets disperse heat evenly, giving your slices that delicious crispiness.
 I only recommend utilising your microwave in those last-minute moments since taste is compromised.

 Gone are the days when you have to settle for subpar leftover pizza.
 The method you go with depends on the amount of pizza you want to heat up and how fast you want to eat.